 Note: pupils are expected to learn only about series circuits, not parallel circuits.
 Pupils should be taught to take the necessary precautions for working safely with electricity.

 Pupils might work scientifically by: systematically identifying the effect of changing one component at a time in a circuit; designing and making a set of traffic lights, a burglar alarm or some other useful circuit.
-Progression of Key Skills

 Progression of skills